schwab-lab/annotateCSF/Readme.md

 Please download the provided installation archive for your operating system from our Online Storage ([v1.0](https://uni-muenster.sciebo.de/s/X3BC6vNhuzEun6i?path=%2FannotateCSF_release)), unzip it with [7zip](https://www.7-zip.org/download.html) into a folder of your choice, and run the `run_aCSF` executable.

+Under Linux, we recommend to start `./run_aCSF` from a terminal rather than from your file browser, because otherwise you may not see annotateCSF's console output (status, error messages, etc).

 ### Alternatively:
 If you want to run the software on a different operating system (e.g. macOS), or customize the source code, then you need a Python 3.9 installation with some packages on your system.